Aspose/releases.aspose.com/content/en/cells/cpp/new-releases/aspose.cells-for-c++-24.4(windows).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Cells for C++ version 24.4 (Windows).
 For more information, see the release notes and readme file.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+This version of Aspose.Cells for C++ introduces several new features, enhancements, and bug fixes to improve your experience working with spreadsheets on Windows.

+### New Features

+- **Convert ChartX to Images:** Convert ChartX to images, embed attachments in PDF conversions, and inject images in XLSB files.
+- **OLE Object Handling:** Using Aspose.Cells for C++ 24.4, convert OLE objects to PDF files with embedded attachments.
+- **Advanced Exporting:** Hide rows and columns, merge cells, and export charts during numbers to XLSX export.
+- **Interrupt Monitoring and Web Integration:** With this update, users can utilize the new `SystemTimeInterruptMonitor` class to monitor and interrupt time-consuming operations.

+### Enhancements
+- Developers can now work with advanced formula processing by treating empty formula results as blank cells when deleting rows/columns and support copying Dynamic Array Formulas.
+- Easily retrieve web image metadata for better control over web-based content on Windows.
+- Export cell ranges to JSON as an array of arrays for simplified data manipulation.
+- Use the `Type` property to determine the validity of external link paths with the C++ Excel API version 24.4.
+- Seamlessly export a picture in a cell to an HTML file.

+### Bug Fixes
+We have fixed numerous bugs and addressed issues related to PDF generation, formula calculation, Excel to various format conversions, and more in this release.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Cells for C++ 24.4 Release Notes](https://releases.aspose.com/cells/cpp/release-notes/2024/aspose-cells-for-cpp-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}